 Since its founding in 1868, students and faculty at UC Berkeley have concerned themselves with a breathtaking range of languages.
-In support of teaching and research, the University Library, which collects and preserves materials in all languages, now boasts a collection of more than twelve million volumes.
-It is among the largest academic libraries in the U.S. with more than half of its resources in more than 400 distinct languages.
+In support of teaching and research, the University Library, which collects and preserves materials in all languages, now boasts a collection of more than thirteen million volumes.
+It is among the largest academic libraries in the U.S. with more than one third of its print resources in more than 500 non-English languages.

-The Languages of Berkeley as defined by this exhibition are the 59 modern and ancient languages that are currently taught across 14 departments on campus plus a few more languages that contributors wished to include.
-Linking the languages and works, the online exhibit will reach completion in Fall 2020 and then be archived with other online library exhibits.
-From November 2019 to November 2020, a physical companion exhibition will be installed in Moffitt Library’s Free Speech Movement Café, providing a prominent physical interstice with the online instance.
+The Languages of Berkeley as defined by this exhibition are the fifty nine modern and ancient languages that are currently taught across fourteen departments on campus plus a few more languages that contributors wished to include.
+Linking the languages and works, the online exhibit will reach completion in the Spring of 2020 and then be archived with other online library exhibits.
+From September 2019 to August 2020, a physical companion exhibition will be installed in Moffitt Library’s Free Speech Movement Café, providing a prominent physical interstice with the online instance.
 It is our hope that it nourishes and inspires intellectual curiosity and creativity and an appreciation for learning a foreign language.

 This exhibition is made possible with the contributions of all listed below and through the support of the UC Berkeley Library.
 It is co-sponsored by the Berkeley Language Center (BLC).
 We hope you enjoy!

 Follow The Languages of Berkeley!